UPDATED FEB 22, 2021 • 5 MIN READ

-The rates are set for each financial year - for the 2020/2021 financial year, the rate is set at $0.72 per business km.
+The rates are set for each financial year - the 2020/2021 Cents per Kilometre rate is set at $0.72 per business km.

 Remember, you need to calculate the percentage of kilometres that you’ve driven for work over the financial year.
 The ATO has a guide to what counts as “work-related car expenses” which we recommend reading.
 It’s important to only claim deductions for eligible expenses, as the ATO does audit these claims and can request evidence to support them.

 We’ve written up a guide to calculating your mileage deduction - you can find it here.

 The logbook method of calculating your work-related car expenses requires a little more work but can add up to a higher deduction - especially if you drive over 5000km business kilometres in a financial year.